On this page

 For children who are not yet enrolled in an early learning service, we can support you at home.

-Support plans
+Support plans#

-Some mokopuna and their whānau will require tailored support plans to meet their needs.
+Some children and their whānau | families will need tailored support plans to meet their needs.

 Support plans are focused on the needs and aspirations of the family and child.

-Our specialists work with whānau and make decisions together.
+Our specialists work with families and make decisions together.
 You will usually have a lead worker from the learning support team who will be your main point of contact.

 The learning support team will work with you and other agencies to make sure support plans are integrated with other services such as child development teams.

-Learning support resources for parents
+Learning support resources for parents#

 These programmes are government-funded and free.